Backlink Relevance Explained (And How to Get It)

 Buying Niche Edits and Guest Posts

-These are links on real sites, and how relevant the on-page elements of the linking pages are is not always in your control – especially in the case of niche edits as the articles and pages have already been created.
+These are quality backlinks on real sites, and how relevant the on-page SEO elements of the linking pages are is not always in your control – especially in the case of niche edits as the blog post or page has already been created.
+On the other hand, a guest post allows you to create a new and original piece of content for quality links to link back to your site / pages (i.e. more control).

-A lot of the time with these types of links you are getting lucky concerning how relevant your link is going to be.
-That being said, if bought from quality providers, you can pretty much guarantee that they will always be relevant – the question is how relevant.
+A lot of the time with these types of links you are getting lucky concerning how relevant your backlinks are going to be.
+A guest post can be earned naturally (e.g. manual outreach) or by grey / black hat tactics.
+That being said, if these quality tools are purchased from a quality backlinks provider, you can pretty much guarantee that they will make sense and always be relevant – the question is how relevant to your site will they be.

-While niche edits are usually cheaper, aged, and possibly have preexisting links going to the linking page, you do often have more control over the content and possibility some on-page elements with guest posts.
-We recommend using a mix of both for the best results.
+Moreover, while niche edits are usually cheaper, aged, and possibly have preexisting links pointing to the linking page, you do often have more control over the blog post / content and possibility some on-page SEO elements with a guest post.
+We recommend using a mix of both types of backlinks when link building for the best outcome in the search results.

 Outreach, Competitor Research, and Free Links

-If you don’t have the budget to buy links or the whiteness of your hat doesn’t allow it, there are still other ways of procuring relevant links (although not quite as easy or powerful).
+If it does not make sense to buy links (given your current budge), or you’re not interested in black hat tools / tactics to build links, there are still other ways of procuring quality, relevant links (although not quite as easy or powerful).

-For more in-depth information, please refer to our article on how to get free backlinks.
-You can apply the principles of relevant links that you learned in this article to all of the backlink types mentioned there.
+For more in-depth information on how to build links for your blog post, web page, or website, please refer to another one of our link building articles on how to get free backlinks.
+You can apply the tactics and principles of relevant links that you learned in this article to all types of backlinks mentioned there.

-Some of the methods you’ll need to use might not be as straightforward as if you had a PBN or were putting in for an order of niche edits, but with a little extra time and work, it’s still possible to get quality, relevant links on your own.
+Some of the SEO link building tactics you will need to use might not be as straightforward as if you had a PBN link or were putting in for an order of niche edits, but with a little extra time and work, it is still possible to get a great link on your own.

 That’s about it for backlink relevance.
 Throughout this article we’ve walked you through what link relevance is, how to check for it, and how to get it for yourself.